 It is no surprise Covid has influenced mortgage interest rates in the last 12 months.
 The coronavirus and its effect on the economy in particular the financial markets have been unprecedented, to say the least.
 Here’s how covid changed interest rates and what you can expect going forward if you’ve been thinking about refinancing a home or buying a house…

-It was March 2020, this new airborne and unknown virus took American by storm.
+It was March 2020; this new airborne and unknown virus took America by storm.
 It was at this time the financial market perceived great danger of an economic collapse0 akin to the financial crisis.
 During this time credit lines were suspended, tightening of credit happened overnight, Jumbo mortgage investors withdrew from lending, and mortgage interest rates shot up to 5.5% with 3.5 discount points.
 Following the turmoil in the markets, the Fed stepped in aggressively by purchasing large-scale securities resulting in a calming effect on the markets so desperately needed.
 Mortgage rates followed suit and fell considerably with the full faith and backing of the US government.

-The summer of 2020 is when the coronavirus truly started to take shape, deaths were up, and it was doom and gloom the financial markets while calm slipped into greater fear mode.
-When the financial market slip into fear mode stocks do not typically look as attractive and the bond market starts looking a lot more attractive to someone looking to place their money where they can get safety and security on their money which kept mortgage rates in the low 3’s.
-As we entered into fall of 2020 interest rates fell even further down approaching the election of 2020, with the future of the economy very much on uneasy ground at the point, that coupled with covid deaths, and new infections caused mortgage rates to hit the mid 2’s and they remain and rates remained way all the way through January of 2020.
+The summer of 2020 is when the coronavirus truly started to take shape, deaths were up, and it was doom and gloom for the financial markets while calm slipped into greater fear mode.
+When the financial market slip into fear mode stocks do not typically look as attractive and the bond market starts looking a lot more attractive to someone looking to place their money where they can get safety and security on their money which kept mortgage rates the low 3’s.
+As we entered the fall of 2020 interest rates fell even further down approaching the election of 2020, with the future of the economy very much on uneasy ground at the point, that coupled with covid deaths, and new infections caused mortgage rates to hit the mid 2’s and they remain, and rates remained way through January of 2020.
 Enter 2021 new administration, and the vaccines are now starting to come into play, people are beginning to get vaccinated, and the economy looks like it’s on the right track however inflation is started to rear its ugly head, and more investors are getting more skittish about inflationary pressures.

 The great investor Warren Buffett said, “I buy when there’s blood in the streets” when there is doom and gloom that is an opportunity to purchase a house as well as secure a hysterically low potentially untouchable mortgage rate that we may never see again in our lifetime.
-So if you purchase or refinance a home in the context of “this is my one opportunity to get a rate and an affordable housing payment that I could never get before” now is the time to pull that trigger.
+So, if you purchase or refinance a home in the context of “this is my one opportunity to get a rate and an affordable housing payment that I could never get before” now is the time to pull that trigger.